 Redemption limits apply to the coupon across every customer.
 For example, if you limit the number of times a coupon can be redeemed to 50, you can apply it to your customers only 50 times.
-This can be 50 different customers, one customer 50 times, or multiple customers multiple times until the max of 50 times.
+This can be one time each for 50 different customers, one customer 50 times, or multiple customers multiple times until the max of 50 times.

 If you set a coupon to last forever when a customer uses it but the coupon has an expiration date, any customer given that coupon will have that coupon’s discount forever.
 No new customers can apply the coupon after the expiration date.

 Promotion codes are customer-facing codes that you create for coupons.
 You can share promotion codes directly with your customers to use at checkout.

 If you’ve implemented the customer portal and turned on promotion codes, customers can apply a discount when upgrading or downgrading their existing subscriptions in the portal.